- Why is education not effective without gamification? Psychology, social impact, and the technology hidden behind

 - Helps track learning pace and time

-- Offers learning prizes and motivates
+- Offers learning awards and motivates

 Why the 21st century’s Education is worthless without Gamification